Jarrod Martin: Ohio House of Representatives

 When Kevin DeWine reached a term limit that disqualified him from re-election, Martin and four other Republicans sought the nomination to replace him.
 Martin won the primary election with 29.42% of the vote.
 He easily defeated Democrat Bill Conner in the general election with 59.55% of the electorate.
 In his first term, Martin was the Ranking Minority Member of the Committee on Alternative Energy.
 He also served as a member of the Committees on Economic Development, Education, Elections and Ethics, and Public Utilities.

 In his first reelection bid in 2010, Martin faced a primary challenge in Bill Miller, but won with 74.09% of the vote.
 He went on to take a second term against Democrat Michael Watters with 69.93% of the electorate.
 He is serving on the committees of Public Utilities and Local Government.
 Martin was also chairman of the Veteran's Affairs committee until September 2011, when he was removed as chairman by House Speaker William Batchelder.
 A spokesman for Batchelder cited Martin's charges for drunken driving and child endangering as the motivation for the removal.
+Both charges against Martin were later dropped.